mattcdrake/aoc18/README.md

 - Refactor GET routes to use a query string
 - Split up functions in `solution.js` in a more coherent way
 - Add testing
+- Make each day have its own page with 2 puzzles per page